CompuTec/wms-docs/user-guide/transactions/sap-production-receipt.md

 :::

-To create a SAP Production Receipt, click SAP Production Receipt in the main menu:
+To create an SAP Production Receipt, click SAP Production Receipt in the main menu:

 ![Start](./media/SAPProductionReceipt.png)